 New Zealand has long been at the forefront of innovative social, cultural, and environmental practices.
-In this program students get to know the people, places, and ideas that have driven developments such as truth and reconciliation processes between government and the indigenous Maori peoples, and sustainable environmental and governance reforms.
-Although challenges still abound, students learn—across disciplines— about positive responses.
+In this program, students get to know the people, places, and ideas that have driven environmental reforms as well as truth and reconciliation processes between the government and indigenous Maori peoples.
+Although challenges abound, students learn—across disciplines— about positive responses.

 The program is offered in partnership with the EcoQuest Education Foundation/Te Rarangahau Taiao, which sponsors students' New Zealand visa applications, hosts the program for a field experience, and provides evaluation and oversight.

 The program is based in Wellington, with field study in areas around the North Island, including the Waikato and the Taupo regions, a Maori community on the flanks of Mt.
 Ruapehu, Wellington, and the greater Auckland area.
 Field seminars focus on environmental management, biodiversity protection, Maori culture, national public policy, and urban planning.

 While in Wellington, students are lodged in homestays with local families.
 Each student has his or her own room, and meals are provided.
 During field visits, students are housed in various types of community facilities and provided with group meals.
 In some cases students shop and prepare meals together.

 Fees vary by institution.
 Click here to view the full fees listing on our website.
 The program fee covers group transportation to field sites, planned group excursions, lodging, meals, local transportation, medical insurance, and administrative costs.
 Students are placed in individual homestays and meals are provided by the host family.
 The fee does not cover round-trip airfare from the U.S. to New Zealand, incidental expenses (souvenirs, extra food, cell phone service, etc), course readings, or visa costs.